 - Compartment syndrome

 - Avulsion fractures

 The Sacroiliac joint is located at the bottom and just to the side of the back.
 The joint can become inflamed and painful, causing either a sharp pain or an ache in the lower back which can spread to the buttocks.
-The pain can be caused by a trauatic impact, poor biomechanics, inflammatory disease or from hormonal changes, such as pregnancy.
-Read more on the causes, symptoms, and treatment of this joint pain.
+The pain can be caused by a traumatic impact, poor biomechanics, inflammatory disease or from hormonal changes, such as pregnancy.

-Ischiogluteal bursitis is inflammation of the bursa that lies between the Ischial tuberosity and the tendon of a hamstring muscle.
-A bursa helps movement betweeen the tendon and the bone so when this becomes inflamed it can be painful.
-It can occur with a hamstring or tendon injury, which have similar symptoms to ischiogluteal bursitis.
+Ischiogluteal bursitis is inflammation of the bursa that lies between the ischial tuberosity and the tendon of a hamstring muscle.
+A bursa helps movement between the tendon and the bone so when this becomes inflamed it can be painful.
+It can occur with a hamstring or tendon injury, which have similar symptoms to Ischiogluteal bursitis.

 Myofascial pain or trigger points in the Gluteus medius and Piriformis muscles can cause pain in the buttock area.
 A trigger point is a tiny localized knot in the muscle.
 It will cause pain in the buttock or lower back which may spread to other areas.
 Movement around the hip will be difficult, but this can be helped by stretching and massage.

 Pain in the buttocks may be referred from problems in the lower back, even if there is no low back pain present.
 Many problems could cause this to happen including Prolapsed or 'Slipped' discs or nerve impingement from the joints in the spine.
 Symptoms include a diffuse or deep aching in the buttock which can vary from mild to severe.
 The slump test is one test a professional therapist would use to identify if sciatic nerve tension or impingement is contributing to buttock pain.
 Read more on: